ben-kirby/volunteer-tracker/readme.md

 ## Known Bugs

 * The "Give me the 411" button on the view volunteer page does not work.
+* The delete function was working but broke at some point.

 ## Technologies Used